DevynnT/clicker-game/README.md

 # clicker-game

-Game made in Python using CodeSkultptor 2.0 for my Programming 11 class in high school.
+Game made in Python using CodeSkulptor 2.0 for my Programming 11 class in high school.
 Game was originally made in November 2019.

 ## How to Run